 Saga-gyu beef, black truffle, cheung fun.
 Paper-lined metal bowls, with bamboo skewers al la Hong Kong street food dai-pai-dong style.
 It came with luscious slices of Saga-gyu beef and grated black truffle on cheung fun.
 The whole dish was amped with richness and totally stood out.

 Almond – genmai, Okinawa black sugar, cinnamon.
 The almond ball was panacotta like, perhaps soft desert tofu even.
 It worked well with the sweet genmai (Japanese green with brown rice kernels) and the wisp of cinnamon.
 Again another deconstruction of classic desert, tofu with sugar cane syrup.

 Coconut – palm sugar ice cream, piña colada snow, pandan leaf cream, cherry jelly, dried raspberries and coconut chocolate soil, coconut water meringue.
 It was my birthday so I’m allowed 2 deserts!
 This was nothing short of sublime!

 The petit fours came in a bird cage of rotating shelves – served with a weeny cup of cold Eight treasure tea.
 Each petit fours had a component of the core ingredients which the eight treasure tea was made out of.
 For example, the milk candy was flavoured with chrysanthemum.
 It as a very fun, very Heston Blumenthal thing to do.

 When did I go?
 November 2014

 The damage: Expect to pay $3500 – $4000 HK (£350-£400) per head with wine pairing.

-The good: Tis when a technique-driven meal which is so inventive develops into a 6 hour experience it changes your whole lens on eating.
-It was an emphatic evening and not one dish was bad, albeit some were more memorable than others.
-The overall service was slick as our waiter was generous with his time, having no qualms in repeating a narrative on a dish and he really knew the wines inside out.
+The good: Tis when a technique-driven meal, so inventive it develops into a 6 hour experience and changes your whole lens on eating.
+It was an emphatic evening and not one dish was bad, albeit some were more striking than others.
+The overall service was slick, our host was generous with his time, had no qualms in repeating a narrative on a dish and he really knew the wines inside and out.
 It was a real journey into the chef’s creative mind and I’ll do it again in a heartbeat!

 The bad: Not a lot – all 3 Michelin experience should be like this!